dxps/dotfiles/readme.md

-# My dotFiles & General Configs
+## My dot files and some general config files

-A space for general (mainly Linux specific dot) files and and other configs and customization files.
+A space for general (mainly Linux specific dot) files and and other config and customization files.

 <br/>